TheMeaner0/qfetch/README.md

     --distro NAME : choose custom ASCII logo.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is released under CC0 1.0 Universal (Public Domain Dedication) - see the [LICENSE](LICENSE) file for details.